juntao/arenztopia/content/news/Issue 34.md

 ## Obituary
 By Owen Miyazoi

-Delvo Tuwom, a baker with a small bakery near Arenztopia Palace, passed away following a 10 year battle with cancer.
-You can show your support by going to the bakery and buy the last of his supply as well as texting 101-837-1792
+Local baker Delvo Tuwom died at the age of 90 on Wednesday following a 10-year battle with cancer.
+He was known for his kind service and friendly demeanor.
+You can show your support by going to his bakery across the street from the Capitol, or you can call 680-837-1792.